wangguan1995/PaddleScience/examples/cylinder/3d_unsteady_discrete/baseline/README.md

 After defining Geometry part, define the PDE equations to solve.
 In this example, the equations are a Navier Stokes.
-This equation is present in the package, and one only needs to create a `psci.pde.NavierStokes` object to set up the equation.
+This equation is present in the package, and one only needs to create a `ppsci.pde.NavierStokes` object to set up the equation.
 The goal is to solve for the physical state from 100s to 110s, so set time_dependent to true.
 Then, set a specific time interval.

 ```
-pde = psci.pde.NavierStokes(
+pde = ppsci.pde.NavierStokes(
     nu=0.01,
     rho=1.0,
     dim=3,